ThoughtWorksInc/DeepDarkFantasy/README.md

 A: See [DDFADC](https://github.com/MarisaKirisame/DDFADC)

-Q: What does this have to do with [Atry](https://github.com/Atry)'s [DeepLearning.scala](https://github.com/ThoughtWorksInc/DeepLearning.scala/)?
+Q: What does this have to do with [Yang Bo](https://github.com/Atry)'s [DeepLearning.scala](https://github.com/ThoughtWorksInc/DeepLearning.scala/)?

 A: We work on a prototype for 2-3 months, and split apart.